Project

 Shameless plug: If you're looking for fire and forget Redmine instances, we'd be happy to welcome you as a customer at Planio, we offer one-click hosted Redmine with git, svn and email integration as well as a few additional features.

-RE: Initialising Redmine DB from console after install in docker environment linked with mysql docker image - Added by Ozgur Cagdas over 7 years ago
+RE: Initialising Redmine DB from console after install in docker environment linked with mysql docker image - Added by Ozgur Cagdas about 8 years ago

 Hi Felix,